polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 HTTP REST from Hyperlambda
 ===============

-This folder contains the Active Events necessary to invoke HTTP REST WebServices.
+This component contains the Active Events necessary to create HTTP REST requests.
 It contains full support for all four basic HTTP verbs.

 * [GET]
 * [POST]